-5.1 This chapter sets out the PRA's expectations of how individuals who are subject to the Individual Conduct Rules and the Senior Manager Conduct Rules (referred to here as 'the conduct rules') in the Conduct Rules Part of the PRA Rulebook should comply with them.
+5.1 This chapter sets out the PRA's expectations of how individuals who are subject to the Individual Conduct Rules (Conduct Rules 2) and the Senior Manager Conduct Rules (Conduct Rules 3) (referred to here as 'the conduct rules') in the Conduct Rules Part of the PRA Rulebook should comply with them.
 However, this is not an exhaustive statement of the standards required to comply with the conduct rules.

-5.2 This chapter also sets out the PRA's expectations of how deposit-takers and PRA-authorised investment firms will comply with the associated rules in Notifications 11.
+5.2 This chapter also sets out the PRA's expectations of how deposit-takers and PRAauthorised investment firms will comply with the associated rules in Chapter 11 of the Notifications Part of the PRA Rulebook.
+It should be read alongside section 64C of FSMA.